 - Website for the program

-- Whom the letter should be addressed to
+- To whom the letter should be addressed

-- How to submit the letter.
-Specify which of the three ways applies
+- How to submit the letter. email, or url of the online recommendation form

-- A transcript (you should be able to print one out from MyZou).
+- An unofficial transcript (you should be able to print one out from MyZou).

 - A list of courses taken from the instructor, the year and term, and the grade.